VietnamHanoiHow to Spend One Week in Hanoi: Must-see Places and the Best...

 Long Bien Bridge

 On your way back to the city, spare some time to admire the Long Bien Bridge.
-Its unique architecture and long-standing history earn it a special place in the heart of Hanoi locals.
+Its unique architecture and long-standing history earn it a special place in the hearts of Hanoi locals.
 You have a walk, enjoy the desserts sold by vendors, or catch a sight of the setting sun.

 How to Spend One Week in Hanoi 16